Hurd

 with a smirk.
 He stops to wipe his brow with a handkerchief.
 Out pops

-the prescription bottle for malaria but he does not hear the thick
+the prescription bottle for malaria, but he does not hear the thick

-glass bottle hit the pavement even though the sound department makes
+glass bottle hit the pavement, even though the sound department makes

 physician.
 Hatfield immediately calls from the phone booth inside the

-pharmacy, picks a doctor at random and calls Foulger a few feet away.
+pharmacy, picks a doctor at random, and calls Foulger a few feet away.

 “Dr. Hatfield,” says his patient was just in to fill his

-Now knowing of his medical condition, the police figure how far a guy like Hatfield could walk with malaria.
+Now knowing of his medical condition, the police figure out how far a guy like Hatfield could walk with malaria.
 Assuming he does not use a taxi.
 It narrows their search area to another apartment complex.
 A savvy undercover policewoman poses as a census taker.
 Hatfield provides phony information.
 For all his assumed smarts, pretty dumb to even answer the door.
 He is suspicious, of course, and watches her pause by a phone in the hallway.
 But she covers her exit by knocking on one of the apartments she nearly “forgot” about.
 With the police surrounding his apartment, Hatfield exits in a panic for another Hollywood rooftop chase routine, done the same since the previous decade began.
 The police provide a permanent remedy for malaria.

 No comments: